8bignic8/MdataPicPrep/README.md

 more info:
 https://pypi.org/project/conda/

-You should install the requirements.txt because the program imports a lot of packages not preinstalled in python3
+and than install the requirements.txt, because the program imports a lot of packages not preinstalled in python3 library

-just type
+to add all the librarys type

-pip install -r requirements.txt
+pip install -r requirements.txt (TO DO add requirements.txt)

 Options to run the program: